 Should you take out a loan when you’re self-employed?

-with any loan, seriously consider if you need the money before taking on
+If, however, you need a loan to fund personal expenses or even very small business equipment needs, a personal loan might make sense.
+As with any loan, seriously consider if you need the money before taking on additional debt.

 How to Get a Personal Loan When You’re Self-Employed